 India is a very diverse country, and the architecture of India also follows suit.
 The architecture found in India ranges from ancient caves to modern-day skyscrapers.
 As India grows, the architecture of India continues to diversify by constantly going back to its roots while keeping up with current trends.

-The earliest architectural adventures of India traces back to the Indus Valley civilization and, since then the architecture of India has been on the rise towards greatness.
+The earliest architectural adventures of India trace back to the Indus Valley civilization and, since then the architecture of India has been on the rise towards greatness.
 People of India inhabited shelters made of clay and mud bricks located on streets with grid layouts and a highly developed drainage system.

 The culture and religious beliefs of the rulers of India certainly affected the architecture of India as well.

 States of Eastern India display architectural styles that belong to the grand empires of Maurya, Kalinga, and Magadha.
 Buddhism was widespread in these regions.
 The 3rd Century Buddhist architecture involved rest houses for monks and worship places for followers.
-The Sanchi Stupa belonging to the Maurya Empire and Gupta Empire is a marvelous example of the Buddhist Architecture.
+The Sanchi Stupa belonging to the Maurya Empire and Gupta Empire is a marvelous example of Buddhist Architecture.
 Buddhist emperors also built the University of Buddhism in Nalanda as the ancient seat of learning.

 Architecture in Bengal saw the use of a lot of clay, terracotta, and laterite stones.
 Though the architecture is not grand, it is aesthetic and it manages to mirror the Bengali lifestyle.
-The Madan Mohana temple showcases the features of the traditional Bengali architecture very appealingly.
+The Madan Mohana temple showcases the features of traditional Bengali architecture very appealingly.

 Orissa displays an attractive array of architecture that dates back to the 7th Century.
 The architecture of Orissa rivals that of the Gothic Architecture found in European countries with its scooped out sculpting of deities on the rock facades and friezes of the temples.
 The revered Sun temple of Konark is an exemplary example of the architecture of Orissa depicting the Kalinga architectural style.